You may have more questions about Medicare Part D prescription drug plans. You'll find the answers to many common questions below:

 How do I find out if I qualify for help?

 If you have both Medicare and Medicaid, you already qualify for low-income assistance.
-If you don't qualify for Medicaid, you may still qualify for some assistance if your income is below $16,245 for an individual or $21,885 for a couple.
-(Examples of 2009 figures; figures will also vary in Alaska and Hawaii.)
+If you don't qualify for Medicaid, you may still qualify for some assistance.
 In some cases, the government will also review the value of the assets you own.
 If you think you might qualify, contact your local Social Security Administration office.
 You have nothing to lose by applying.

 What assets will be counted to determine if I am eligible for help?